by Corinna Wood

 Leave your altar up for at least a few days—or as long as you like into the winter.

 Take a moment each day to pause, reflect and connect with the memory of your beloved dead and ancestors.
 You might light a candle or burn a bit of an herbal bundle for scent.

 Create your own ancestor feast

 I've appreciated participating in community "ancestor feasts" some years at Samhain.
-Community members brought photos of loved ones who have died and place them on a central table or altar.
 Folks shared stories about their beloveds—and the next day we took a walk to visit the graves of community members who have died.

 To create your own ancestor feast at home for yourself or your family, you might:

 - Make a plate of food for your beloved, perhaps set a place at the table, or leave an empty chair with a plate of food.